Yoddikko/Yodd-s-cool-repos-collection/README.md

 # Yodd's Cool Repos Collection
-A collection of useful and cool repos, sites and channels I found and that coincide with my interests.
-Since I'm italian the repo is also mainly focused on italian centered media.
-This list was recently created, that's why it's still mostly empty.
+A collection of useful and cool repos, sites, and channels I found and that coincide with my interests.
+Since I'm Italian, the repo is also mainly focused on Italian-centered media.
+This list was recently created, which is why it's still mostly empty.

 ## Legend
 - 🏆 = Tested and personally recommended